firozkhan18/config-server/README.md

 </details>
 <details>
-<summary>AWS commands and their usage for deploying and managing Spring Boot microservices with MongoDB and PostgreSQL databases<summary>
+<summary>AWS commands and their usage for deploying and managing Spring Boot microservices with MongoDB and PostgreSQL databases</summary>

 Certainly!
 Here is a comprehensive guide on AWS commands and their usage for deploying and managing Spring Boot microservices with MongoDB and PostgreSQL databases.
 We will cover commands for setting up and managing AWS services like EC2, RDS, EKS, and S3.